 MGMT 792 SPECIAL TOPICS IN MANAGEMENT (1.50): An intensive exploration of topics in the area of management.
-Topics include e-commerce, e-commerce and supply chain management, e-venturing, leadership, organizational theory and best business practice.
+Topics include e commerce, e commerce and supply chain management, e venturing, leadership, organizational theory and best business practice.
 Refer to semester class schedule for title of topic offered.
-May be repeated for credit when the topic varies. prerequisite: to be determined by the instructor
+May be repeated for credit when the topic varies. prerequisite: to be determined by the instructor companies.

-MGMT 796 GLOBAL BUSINESS PRACTICUM (3.00): Provides students with opportunities for real-world experience working with companies on international projects of real value and priority to the companies.
 Students choose an international study experience from the participating Merrick School of Business specializations and companies.
 Student consulting teams work together on a specific corporate project, focusing on a particular country or region of interest to the company.
 Projects may focus on market analyses, feasibility studies, distribution analyses or a variety of other specific company needs.
-Students register for this course as a 3-credit elective. prerequisite: department consent
+Students register for this course as a 3 credit elective. prerequisite: department consent